To level the playing field, they had to get into the water.

 SWIM TEAM was selected for the Independent Filmmaker Project’s Project Forum in 2015 and in 2016 was selected to participate in the IFP Documentary Completion Lab.
 During production, filmmaking team received grants from New York Women in Film and Television, the Loreen Arbus Foundation and the Karma Foundation.

 SWIM TEAM is one of many recent forays into the challenging world of raising children on the autism spectrum.
 Films like Autism is Love and Life Animated visually bring us mostly into the the subjects’ present lives as adults.
 Swim Team follows 3 high school boys on their journey for acceptance and self actualization through a team sport.
 As a society, we must make sure that we aren’t lumping these children together.
 Broadly labeling them “on the spectrum” has become such a blanket term that it’s easy to categorize and limit them.
 If you listen to only “the experts” you might be hindering the individual growth and abilities of each child.
 Mikey, Kelvin, and Robbie are three completely different kids.
-Swimming for them is the continuation of learning discipline, self control, leadership, self esteem and a massive lot of life skills often overlooked in a school environment.
+Swimming for them is the continuation of learning discipline, self control, leadership, self esteem and a massive lot of life skills often overlooked in a school environment, so parents teach their son and daughters to swim from young age, there are even female swimming teams, so parents get Swimwear for Baby Girls and start teaching their girls from young age.
 We can all learn from director Lara Stolman‘s work.
 We need more insight as parents, teachers, administration on ways that we can help level the proverbial playing field at all times.
 Showing other children through our actions and words that we can all be more patient, loving, and understanding.
 Swim Team, through their journey to the Special Olympic games, will give you hope that kindness and heart can be a guiding light for families from all backgrounds.
 Autism doesn’t discriminate.
 It doesn’t care about race or socioeconomic background.
 The Hammerheads of New Jersey are a team of extraordinary kids, parents, and coaches trying to make a difference in the world one stroke at a time.

 New York Premiere at DOC NYC in the Jock Docs Section